splunk-terraform/terraform-provider-signalfx/website/docs/r/alert_muting_rule.html.markdown

   * `property` - (Required) The property to filter.
   * `property_value` - (Required) The property value to filter.
   * `negated` - (Optional) Determines if this is a "not" filter.
 Defaults to `false`.

+## Attributes Reference

+In a addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the alert muting rule.
+* `effective_start_time`